taylor/kiex/README.md

 How is it not like Kerl?
  * Not as flexible on install path
- * Dynamically get's release list instead of caching
+ * Dynamically gets release list instead of caching
  * Build and install actions are not separated

 How is it like RVM?